 - Campaigns to address inappropriate online behaviours, directly informed by our Report + Support data,

 - Targeted materials to all new students in Welcome Week resources,

-- Delivered staff training on important issues such as Violence Against Women and Girls (VAWG) First Aid, Hate Crime Awareness and Active Bystander training throughout 2019 and into 2020, with further training being planned for 2021.
+- Delivered staff training on important issues such as Responding to disclosures of sexual violence, Violence Against Women and Girls (VAWG), Hate Crime Awareness and Active Bystander training.

 - In November 2019 we launched Report + Support, which offers a simplified and centralised place to report and access support information.